someengineering/resoto.com/news/2022/12-02-3.0.0/index.md

 Installing Resoto on AWS is now even easier.
 We provide a CloudFormation template that makes installing Resoto on AWS a one click process.
 Ok two click process: you need to click the button below and then click the "Create Stack" button in the AWS console.

-<a href={`https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/create/review?templateURL=https://resoto-cdk.s3.eu-central-1.amazonaws.com/Resoto_EKS.template&stackName=ResotoEKS&param_ResotoTag=3.0.0`} target="\_blank" rel="noopener noreferrer" className="button button--primary"

-> Deploy Resoto 3.0.0 to AWS </a>
+<a href="https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/create/review?templateURL=https://resoto-cdk.s3.eu-central-1.amazonaws.com/Resoto_EKS.template&stackName=ResotoEKS&param_ResotoTag=3.0.0" target="\_blank" rel="noopener noreferrer" className="button button--primary"> Deploy Resoto 3.0.0 to AWS </a>

 You can find more information in the [CloudFormation](/docs/getting-started/install-resoto/aws/cloudformation) installation guide.